codycarroll/website.io/content/authors/admin/_index.md

 - Visitors
 ---

 I received my PhD in Statistics under [Prof. Hans-Georg Müller](https://anson.ucdavis.edu/~mueller/) at UC Davis.
 Broadly, I am interested in the treatment of complex-structured data whose geometries thwart traditional, off-the-shelf statistical methods.
 In particular I am attracted to questions concerning functional data, especially when the functions are multivariate, contaminated by warping, or subject to constraints, as in the case of densities or monotonic curves.
-In my PhD I explored new methods for time warping problems and introduced models which quantify intercomponent time dynamics for multivariate functional data.
 I am also a contributor and past maintainer of the R package [fdapace](https://cran.r-project.org/web/packages/fdapace/index.html).

+A motivating example for much of my work arises in the study of human growth curves, in which several body measurements are tracked from infancy to adulthood.
+In my PhD, my methodological projects involved identifying systematic phase variation in growth spurts across both individuals and different modalities of growth (e.g. arms, legs, spine).
+My research approaches this problem by exploring models which can quantify intercomponent time dynamics for multivariate functional data, like time warping and time shifting frameworks.

 Beyond developing methodology, I'm also a fan of working as a statistical consultant in my research.
 I like finding intuitive and creative ways of conveying results and breaking through the "language barrier" between statisticians and other scientists.
-My applied collaborations span a wide variety of domains, ranging from veterinary science to mountaineering to neuroimaging.
+My applied collaborations span a wide variety of domains: in the past I've collaborated with  neuroscientists from the Bill & Melinda Gates Foundation, veterinarians from the San Diego Zoo, and the researchers behind Mt.
+Everest's Himalayan Database, to name a few.

 With much of my working time spent behind a computer screen, I find a lot of value in connecting to the natural world when I have the chance.
-In free moments you'll probably find me on a trail, in a river, or road tripping along the coast of Northern California.
+In free moments you'll probably find me on a trail, in a river, or road tripping around wherever I am at the current moment.

 <!--- Since coming to Davis I've become somewhat of an amateur naturalist and developed an interest in citizen science projects. --->